Table of Contents

 ISAs became flexible in April 2016.
 The flexibility was a big announcement in the 2015 Budget, and it revolutionised the savings and investment industries.
-But we’re now in 2023, and a surprising number of ISA providers still don’t offer any flexibility.
+But we’re now in 2024, and a surprising number of ISA providers don’t offer a flexible ISA option.

 INVEST IN A STOCKS AND SHARES ISA